1. Introduction

 }

-After launching, the new instance, it’s ready for use.
-To connect to it, we can use either it’s IP address from the PublicIp property or a host from the PublicDns property.
+After launching the new instance, it’s ready for use.
+To connect to it, we can either use its IP address from the PublicIp property or a host from the PublicDns property.

-First, the instance state is pending:
+Initially, the instance state is pending:

 {